-Whether you are replacing rotten wood or rebuilding rock walls, things have a tendency to shift during the winter to make sure you get a strong foundation for your garden bed before adding new soil.
+Whether you are replacing rotten wood or rebuilding rock walls, things have a tendency to shift during the winter.
+Make sure you get a strong foundation for your garden bed before adding new soil.
 Check out the premade raised garden beds if you are starting from scratch.

 You don’t have to till the soil deeply…there is actually some debate as to whether that is actually beneficial to soil health.
 Just turn it over a little bit as you add new compost or manure to your garden.
 Preparing the garden soil is probably one of the most important spring garden chores since it will have a direct impact on the health of your plants.
 Invest in your own backyard compost bin to save money on compost.

 Once you have your spring garden chores finished, you can go ahead and plant your seeds.
 Make sure you read the package directions for exact timing, placement, and growing needs since all plants are different.
 Check out my seed starting tips for a few ideas on how to get started.

 Planting a garden makes dinner time simpler because it is a ready source of fresh food, right in your own back yard.
 Head out and grab a tomato, cucumber, onion, and fresh parsley from your back yard and toss it with some cooked rice and Italian dressing for a simple and easy Rice and Garden Salad.
 Throw in some cubes of cooked chicken for the ‘meat lovers’ in your house or just add some Feta cheese and pine nuts.
 It is a wonderfully healthy meal with a very small carbon footprint if you grab those veggies from your backyard garden!